Public Transport Association Eastern Region (VOR): New route planner widget for websites

 The individual route planner for your website – it´s that simple:

 Simply register at www.vor.at/service/vor-routenplaner-widget/ and use the installation wizard to set up the widget and customize as needed.
 In a few steps the route planner is installed and fully functional.
-For questions, the experts of VOR are accessible under email@example.com and happy to help.
+For questions, the experts of VOR are accessible under widget at vor.at and happy to help.

 For information contact: Jürgen Pogadl